ibm-cloud-docs/vpc/about-attestation.md

 ### `attestationPublicKey`
 {: #attest_pubkey}

-The `attestationPublicKey` is the public key that you provide which is used to encrypt the attestation document.
+The `attestationPublicKey` is the public key that you provide that is used to encrypt the attestation document.
 The `attestationPublicKey` is part of the user-data file.
 Encrypting the attestation document is optional.

 ```sh
 07c4973257aa450c17993544e01e55686ac845af8b6cc5b833f8934bfc140706 contract:attestationPublicKey